Rotaerk/haskellTutorial/Chapter1.md

 ---------------

-A **let expression** is an expression that allows you to make a declaration with a scope limited to the expression itself.
+A **let expression** is an expression that allows you to make a declaration with a scope limited to the expression itself, and then to evaluate another expression in that context.
 Only some types of declarations are allowed in one, but they include binding declarations.
 Here is an example:

 `let x = 1 + 2 in x * x`